WITS-COMS4037/tutorials/rel-calculus/README.md

 Write tuple relational calculus queries the produce the following
 results:

-l.
-The names of all juniors who are enrolled in a class taught by Ivana Teach.
+1. The names of all juniors who are enrolled in a class taught by Ivana Teach.

-l.
-The names of all classes that meet in room R128 and are taught by Ivana Teach.
+2. The names of all classes that meet in room R128 and are taught by Ivana Teach.

-l.
-The ages the students who either are History majors or are enrolled in a class taught by Ivana Teach.
+3. The ages the students who either are History majors or are enrolled in a class taught by Ivana Teach.

-l.
-The names of all students who are enrolled in two classes that meet at the same time.
+4. The names of all students who are enrolled in two classes that meet at the same time.

-l.
-The names of faculty members who teach in every room in which some class is taught.
+5. The names of faculty members who teach in every room in which some class is taught.

-l.
-The names of faculty members who teache classes only in room R128.
+6. The names of faculty members who teache classes only in room R128.

-l.
-The names of students not enrolled in any class.
+7. The names of students not enrolled in any class.